Overview

 ---|---|---|---|---|

-Aid Program for energy rehabilitation actions in existing buildings (PREE) | Program, coordinated by the IDAE, responsible for monitoring the aid, managed by the Autonomous Communities, direct beneficiaries of the aid for its distribution among the ultimate recipients of these, through the publication of the corresponding calls in their respective territories.
-The program, regulated by Royal Decree 737/2020, of 4 August, aims to boost the sustainability of the existing building through actions on the thermal envelope, thermal and lighting installations, giving continuity to the preceding programs (PAREER-CRECE, PAREER II).
-It is endowed with a budget of €300M. | High | Link | |
+Aid programme for energy rehabilitation in existing buildings in municipalities with demographic challenges (PREE 5000) | Yes | Programme within the framework of the Recovery Plan (C2.I04), coordinated by the IDAE, which is responsible for monitoring the aid, managed by the Autonomous Communities, the direct beneficiaries of the aid for distribution among the final recipients of the aid, through the publication of the corresponding calls for applications in their territories.
+Regulated by Royal Decree 691/2021 of 3 August, the programme aims to boost the sustainability of existing buildings by means of actions on the thermal envelope, thermal and lighting installations in existing buildings in municipalities with demographic challenges, providing continuity to previous programmes (PAREER-CRECE, PAREER II, PREE).
+The Programme places special attention to the granting of aid to vulnerable groups and those affected by energy poverty.
+In addition, it seeks to promote the actions undertaken by renewable energy communities or citizen energy communities.
+It has a total budget of €201.5 M | Medium | Link |

-Aid programs for residential rehabilitation and social housing | These programs, regulated by Royal Decree 853/2021, of 5 October, aim to contribute to the fulfilment of the objectives of the Recovery Plan in the areas of residential rehabilitation and construction of social housing, specifically in relation to investments C02.I01 "Rehabilitation program for economic and social recovery in residential environments" and C02.I02 "Program for the construction of housing for social rental in energy efficient buildings", both included within the component 2 "Implementation of the Spanish Urban Agenda: Urban rehabilitation and regeneration plan". | Medium | Link | |
+Programs for the rehabilitation and promotion of social and efficient housing (RD 853/2021) | Yes | These programmes, regulated by Royal Decree 853/2021, of 5 October, aim to contribute to the fulfilment of the objectives of the Recovery Plan in the areas of residential rehabilitation and construction of social housing, specifically in relation to investments C02.I01 "Rehabilitation programme for economic and social recovery in residential environments" and C02.I02 "Programme for the construction of housing for social rental in energy efficient buildings", both included within the component 2 "Implementation of the Spanish Urban Agenda: Urban rehabilitation and regeneration plan" | High | Link |

-Law 10/2022 on measures to promote rehabilitation in the context of the Recovery Plan | This Law aims to address the challenges in terms of rehabilitation and improvement of the housing stock.
-To achieve this, it includes different measures: introduction of three new tax deductions aimed at promoting rehabilitation in habitual residences and residential buildings; improvements in the regime of communities of owners by modifying the Law on horizontal property applicable to rehabilitation works that contribute to improving the energy efficiency of the building, establishing a simple majority regime for the performance of such works; modification of the Land and Urban Rehabilitation Law in order to strengthen the powers of communities of owners with full legal capacity for credit operations related to both the rehabilitation of buildings and compliance with the duty of conservation; and creation of a line of guarantees so that credit institutions can offer financing for rehabilitation actions of residential buildings. | High | Link | |
+Law 10/2022 on measures to promote rehabilitation in the context of the Recovery Plan | Yes | This Law aims to address the challenges in terms of rehabilitation and improvement of the housing stock.
+To achieve this, it includes different measures: introduction of three new tax deductions aimed at promoting rehabilitation in habitual residences and residential buildings; improvements in the regime of communities of owners by modifying the Law on horizontal property applicable to rehabilitation works that contribute to improving the energy efficiency of the building, establishing a simple majority regime for the performance of such works; modification of the Land and Urban Rehabilitation Law in order to strengthen the powers of communities of owners with full legal capacity for credit operations related to both the rehabilitation of buildings and compliance with the duty of conservation; and creation of a line of guarantees so that credit institutions can offer financing for rehabilitation actions of residential buildings. | High | Link |

-Energy Transition Plan in the General State Administration (AGE) | This Plan forms a global package of €1,070 M that aims to modernize public administrations in the field of ecological transition, in coherence with the European Green Deal and the Energy Efficiency Directive, including measures aimed at energy savings and efficiency of buildings and infrastructure, sustainable mobility and the deployment of renewable thermal and electrical energies in the AGE.
-This Plan is financed by the European Recovery and Resilience Mechanism to the extent that it is part of the Recovery Plan (PRTR), within investment 4 of component 11 “Modernization of Public Administrations” (C11.4).
+Energy Transition Plan in the General State Administration (AGE) | Yes | This Plan forms a global package of €1,070 M that aims to modernize public administrations in the field of ecological transition, in coherence with the European Green Deal and the Energy Efficiency Directive, including measures aimed at energy savings and efficiency of buildings and infrastructure, sustainable mobility and the deployment of renewable thermal and electrical energies in the AGE.
+This Plan is financed by the European Recovery and Resilience Mechanism to the extent that it is part of the Recovery Plan (PRTR), within investment 4 of component 11 “Modernization of Public Administrations” (C11.I4).
 For the execution of this Plan, Interdepartmental Agreements have been signed between the Secretary of State for Energy and different ministries. | Medium | Link |

 Transport